geraldhinson/geraldhinson.github.io/_posts/2025-05-27-HouseSellProvisionOfGod.md

 Completely dumbfounded, I think I muttered, “No way.
 You have got to be kidding me”, before happily accepting their offer.

+A few minutes later Jina returned home.
+If memory serves she had gone out to get some flowers and mulch to repair the flower bed.

 Steve then turned into a general contractor extraordinaire.
-Between him, me, and that amazing youth group, <b>not a single item remained on my to-do list a few hours later.</b> They saved my bacon and with time to spare.
-I was relieved, humbled, and in awe.
+Between him, Jina, me, and that amazing youth group, <b>we crossed things off of our to-do list in record time.</b> They mowed, they planted, they cleaned.
+They disassembled our heavy swing set in the backyard.
+And more.
+After they left Jina and I still pulled an all-nighter working our list until the next morning, barely finishing before our real-estate agent showed up to take over.

+Their providential arrival that Saturday totally saved our bacon.
+We never would have made it - not even close - without the help of Steve and that amazing youth group.

-But, mostly, I was just thankful.
+We were relieved, humbled, and in awe.
+But, mostly, we were just thankful.

-><b>I felt seen and cared for.</b>
+><b>We felt seen and cared for.</b>

 My next conversation with God was one of confession - I asked forgiveness for my never-ending doubts about His provision and vowed to do better.

-The following morning, when the real estate agent arrived, she looked at me in total shock and said, <b>“How?”</b> I think I let her think I was just that amazing for a few moments before telling her the truth. :)
+The following morning, when the real estate agent arrived, she looked at us in total shock and said, <b>“How?”</b> I think I let her think we were just that amazing for a few moments before telling her the truth. :)

 ```
 House Inspection